 Crowdstrike China's Army continues online espionage

-The American Security Team Crowdstrike identified a checkable spy group linked to the Chinese army, and systematically attacked US governmental partners in Europe in the field of the satellite industry.
+The American security Crowdstrike identified a checkable spy group linked to the Chinese army, and systematically attacked US governmental partners in Europe in the field of the satellite industry.

 crowdstrike

-According to Crwdstrike, the quacking group, which was named Panda Putter, has many links to Comment Panda, the team that had proved to work with the Chinese Army and blamed by the US government for hacking activities.
+According to Crwdstrike, the quacking group, which was named Panda Putter, has many connections to Comment Panda, the group that was shown to be working with the Chinese Military and accused by the US government of activities.

 An essay 63 pages published by Crwdstrike revealed that Putter Panda is based outside Shanghai, with links to the People's Liberation Army (PLA) of China, the Third General Staff and the 12 Military Bureau with 61486.

-The Third General Personnel Department of the PLA is generally accepted to operate under the orders of the Chinese Prime Minister to collect information and analysis services, according to Crwdstrike, while 12 Military Office 61486 supports China's space surveillance network.
+The PLA's Third General Staff Division is generally accepted to operate under the of China's premier for intelligence gathering and analysis services, according to Crowdstrike, while the 12th Military Bureau 61486 supports the China's space surveillance.

 According to the report, this unit is believed to have hacked companies from around the world to steal corporate commercial secrets, mainly on satellites, aerospace and communications.